catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 come together lyrics
-each platform should have its own remote location delete moves to duplicates but does not add dupli if exists delete does not delete the actual files from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN year inconsitencies (check should show these as well) fix import current month
+each platform should have its own remote location delete moves to duplicates but does not add dupli if exists delete does not delete the actual record from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN year inconsitencies (check should show these as well) fix import current month